HISTORY OF THE PROFESSION

 Certification is done through a national organization and all states have the same requirements for professional practice standards.
 Only graduates of nurse-midwifery programs accredited by the American College of Nurse-Midwives (ACNM) are eligible to take the certification exam given by the ACNM Certification Council, Inc.

 ACNM Position Statement - Midwifery Certification in the United States.
 American College of Nurse-Midwives.
+Pdf document.
 March 2009.
 Accessed September 12, 2013.

 |Review Date: 8/5/2013